 - Erythema: Immediately after treatment, the skin area treated will appear red which usually eventually gradually normalized over the next few months.
 There are cases where the redness can be permanent.

 - Skin darkening (hyperpigmentation): The darker your skin tone and the more sun exposure you receive can cause the treated area to have a dark color which can be permanent.

 - Skin lightening (hypopigmentation): Areas treated other than the face can leave a whitish spot especially if the surrounding skin is darker.
 This is permanent.

 - Recurrence: The lesion can recur anytime from immediately after healing to many years later.
 Repeated treatment by laser on the same site can lead to more risk of scarring or other complications listed above.

-- Remnant: The lesion may be so deep that the lesion cannot be completely removed during one session.
-After healing the area can be assessed whether to do another session of treatment at our aesthetic clinic in Singapore is necessary.
+- Remnant: The lesion may be so deep that it cannot be completely removed during one session.
+After healing, the area can be assessed to determine whether another session of treatment at our aesthetic clinic in Singapore is necessary.